vvaltchev/tfblib/README.md

 [![Build Status](https://travis-ci.org/vvaltchev/tfblib.svg?branch=master)](https://travis-ci.org/vvaltchev/tfblib)

-`Tfblib` is a simple graphics library for drawing to the Linux framebuffer.
+`Tfblib` is a simple and low-level graphics library for drawing to the Linux framebuffer.
 Currently, it is capable of drawing lines, rectangles and text.
 It has support both for embedded (compiled-in) fonts in the library and dynamically loaded `PSF` fonts at runtime.
 In addition to drawing functions, `Tfblib` has a minimal support for keyboard input that allows simple applications to put the TTY input in *raw mode* and read keystrokes.
 Both blocking and non-blocking modes are supported.

 Building
 ---------